 While they might not be as exciting as a school of tropical tetras, there is little to no chance of your betta fish fighting your snail.

-In general, we find that harems are unsuccessful more times than not and do not recommend ever putting more than one male betta or one female together in the same tank.
+In general, we find that harems are unsuccessful more often than not, and we don’t recommend putting more than one male and one female together in the same tank.